hyva-themes/magento2-hyva-admin/readme.md

 ## next steps (a.k. todo)

-* support for cell with non-scalar types
-* repository source type
+- support for specifying the column order
 * caching the merge result in the grid config reader
-* navigation related types
 * schema for grid xml
 * collection source type
 * query source type